semgrep/semgrep-docs/docs/kb/semgrep-ci/github-upload-findings-in-security-dashboard.md

 ## Your repository is private

-Third-party code scanning findings can only populate in the Advanced Security Dashboard if the repo is public/open source.
+Third-party code scanning findings can only populate in the Advanced Security Dashboard if the repository is public.
 Otherwise, the job will not have sufficient permissions to write to the dashboard regardless of any permissions set at the workflow or job level.

-## The default workflow permissions in your repo are set to read-only
+## The default workflow permissions in your  are set to read-only

 Your workflow permissions will be set to read-only (default) unless they've previously been changed.